 About Thompson’s Waterseal Clear Multi-Surface Waterproofer

 (Note: This post is not sponsored.
 However, it does contain affiliate links.
-Thanks for supporting my blog at no extra cost to you!)
+You can read more about that here.
+Thank you!)

 Here’s a bit about the waterproofer and why it’s my product of choice to seal clay pots for outdoor use:

 - The Thompson’s Waterseal website indicates that it will effectively seal any porous material against damage by water, including concrete, brick, stone, plaster, wood, canvas, and asbestos.
 So I figured it would be up to the task of sealing clay.

 - It’s clear and has a nice consistency.
 It’s pretty watery, a lot like a water-based polycrilic if you’ve used that.
 When painting on clay, it’s easy to see where you’ve painted because it just makes the pot look wet.

 - It doesn’t have a terribly strong odor, and the odor it does have dissipates pretty quickly.
 Even when I painted in the garage.

 We have a 1.2 gallon jug of this stuff, but it’s also available in a quart option and a handy aerosol spray for smaller projects.
 I use a disposable chip brush when working with this sealer so that I can just chuck it when I’m done and not have to deal with mineral spirits cleanup.

 I used Thompson’s Waterseal Clear Multi-Surface Waterproofer first on this very large pot.
 Even though I did use a paint designed for outdoor use on this pot, the clay was super porous, and I was afraid it wouldn’t stand up to the elements (and the moisture of a ton of wet soil on the inside).

 So where do I get a big pot for cheap?